The History of Fairview Place Historic District In Phoenix, Arizona

 Modern Day Fairview Place Before its Growing Pains

 First settled in 1867, Phoenix grew slowly until after the turn of the century.
-By 1911, construction was complete on the Roosevelt Dam, ensuring a stable supply of water.
+By 1911, development and construction was complete on the Roosevelt Dam, ensuring a stable supply of water.

 Getting Ready for a Fairview Boom